-Because the School of Music considers artistic talent in the review process, you must audition for consideration to the program.
-As part of your audition, you will meet with faculty for a brief interview.
-Please note that your audition for admission also serves as your audition for talent-based scholarships.
+Because the School of Music considers artistic talent in the review process, students must audition for consideration to the program.
+Please note that the audition for admission also serves as the audition for talent-based scholarships.
 For more information about the audition process, visit the School of Music website.

-To prepare for their live audition, applicants should be prepared to perform any of the video audition requirements listed below, whether or not they submitted a video audition.
+To prepare for their live audition, applicants should be prepared to perform any of the following audition requirements.
 Additionally, applicants should be prepared to demonstrate other skills as instructed during their live audition, which could include sight-reading or simple aural skills exercises as directed by the faculty.
+The School of Music highly encourages students to choose repertoire from diverse composers for their auditions, including underrepresented composers.
 For questions about how to prepare for your live audition, please contact the faculty listed below for your instrument or email the School of Music.

 - Brass – John Schlabach – email@example.com